 Digit 10: Model Year

 The eleventh digit indicates the vehicle's assembly plant.
 Each vehicle manufacturer has its own set of plant codes.
 For example, these are the VIN characters for some of Toyota's many manufacturing plants: R for Lafayette, Indiana; S for Princeton, Indiana; and U for Georgetown, Kentucky.

-Digits 12-17: Production Sequence Numbers
+Digits 12-17: Production Serial Numbers